mmtaksuu/Self-Driving-Car-Graduation-Project/README.md

-# Self-Driving-Car-Project
+# Self Driving Car
-Self Driving Car using Deep Learning
+This project covers a Second Level Autonomous Car that uses a Deep Learning Model and some of the Computer Vision Techniques.